arishma108/QuantumComputing/IBM Quantum Challenge 2024/ReadMe.md

 This challenge is to uncover and implement quantum algorithms and apply them to real-world use cases Solving problems with real-world impact means thinking about who we’re impacting and how.

+***UN Declares 2025 International Year Of Quantum Science And Technology*** June 7, 2024, the United Nations officially recognised the importance and potential of quantum technologies after a General Assembly meeting declared 2025 as the International Year of Quantum Science and Technology (IYQ)

 We MUST research and develop technology responsibly.
 To that end, I have been researching the societal implications of quantum computing, and my role as a quantum computing developer in mitigating potentially undesired consequences of the technology.